 It is important that school staff have as clear an understanding as possible of exactly what behaviour has occurred and the circumstances (including mitigating circumstances) in which it has occurred so that the most appropriate consequences and interventions can be put in place.
 BMS recognises that sometimes students do not immediately give an accurate picture of events and therefore if no adults have witnessed the behaviour, reasonable time will be taken to establish what has happened.
-This may involve students who witnessed the behaviour being asked to give verbal or written accounts (appendix F).
+This may involve students who witnessed the behaviour being asked to give verbal or written accounts (appendix).
 Additional evidence such as screen shots, examples of work, photographs of damage or CCTV may also be collated.
-Pastoral staff including Student Support assistants or members of the School Leadership team may need to interview students.
+Junior School leadership staff may need to interview students.
 This will be done sensitively and where necessary there may be two members of staff present.
 In the event a student has identified or suspected SEND, the SENDCO/Assistant SENDCO will be consulted to provide support for the student and staff.
-Parents/guardians will not be asked to accompany students unless there are exceptional circumstances agreed by a Senior member of staff (this would include the possibility that a student has committed a crime).
+Parents and guardians will not be asked to accompany students unless there are exceptional circumstances agreed by a Senior member of staff (this would include the possibility that a student has committed a crime).
 Investigating incidents can be very time consuming and many pastoral staff also have busy teaching timetables.
-Therefore, it will not be possible for staff to conduct full and detailed investigations into every misbehaviour; professional judgements will be made by school leaders to ensure that the most serious incidents are prioritised.
+Therefore, it will not be possible for staff to conduct full and detailed investigations into every misbehaviour and professional judgements will be made by school leaders to ensure that the most serious incidents are prioritised.
 Where necessary, decisions regarding the outcome of investigations will be made on the balance of probabilities.
 Staff will keep parents/guardians and students updated as the investigation proceeds as the process may take a few days.

-Where misbehaviour is considered to be at Level 4 - 6 an Investigation Overview along with supporting evidence will be passed to a Senior Member of staff for review.
 Parents/guardians will be notified at a point in time where the detail is clearest.
-Further interviews may be held (notes will be taken), meetings may take place and time will be taken to ensure the best chance of appropriate, reasonable and accurate decisions being made.
+Further interviews may be held (notes will be taken), meetings may take place and time will be taken to ensure the best chance of decisions being made.
 The student will usually be given an opportunity to provide a written account to clarify in their own mind what went wrong and how they would act differently in future.
-If it is possible a Level 6 sanction will apply, the investigation report will be reviewed by the Senior Deputy Head who will discuss with the Head.
-If it is possible a Level 7 sanction could apply, then the Expulsion Process will be followed.
+If it is possible a Level 5 sanction will apply, the investigation report will be reviewed by the Senior Deputy Head who will discuss with the Head.
+If it is possible a Level 6 sanction could apply, then the Expulsion Process will be followed.

 Where necessary the Head will discuss investigations and possible outcomes with one or more of the members of the Leadership Team including the Designated Safeguarding Lead to ensure all areas of concern have been investigated and clarified as far as is reasonably practical.
-The Head will act in line with the Equality Act 2010 and always take into account any mitigating factors such as SEND, safeguarding or pastoral concerns or specific vulnerabilities of the student (s) involved before making a decision.
+The Head will always take into account any mitigating factors such as SEND, safeguarding or pastoral concerns or specific vulnerabilities of the student (s) involved before making a decision.